Americans in Japan to trade one quarantine for another

 Asked how they felt about the additional 14-day quarantine in the United States, Cheryl Molesky sighed, and her husband said, “If we have to go through that, we will go through that.”

 Some American passengers aboard the ship said they would pass up the opportunity to take a flight to the U.S. because of the additional quarantine.
-There also was worry over being on a long flight with other passengers who may be infected or in an incubation period.
+There also was concern about being on a long flight with other passengers who may be infected or in an incubation period.

+Everyone will get a checkup before being allowed on the chartered flight, and those who show symptoms of sickness will not be permitted to board the plane, according to the embassy.
+American passengers who have already tested positive for the virus will not be among those evacuated on the flights.

 He said the American health officials who visited their room was apparently surprised that the couple had decided to stay.
 They wished the couple luck, and Smith said he told them, “Thanks, but we’re fine.”